-- Do not wear your hearing aids while being exposed to radiation.
-Some types of radiation, e.g. from MRI or CT scanners, can affect the settings in your hearing aids, causing malfunction and potential damage to your hearing. - Other types of radiation, such as burglar alarms, room surveillance systems, mobile phones and radio equipment will not damage your hearing aids.
-However, they may briefly affect the sound quality in your hearing aids and may create undesired sounds. - Never use your hearing aids in places with explosive gases such as mines, oil fields or similar unless these areas are certified for hearing aid use.
-Using your hearing aids in places that are not certified for hearing aid use can be dangerous. - Never leave children or people with cognitive, intellectual or mental health challenges unsupervised while using their hearing aids.
-Hearing aids contain small pieces that can be dangerous if swallowed.
-If any part of a hearing aid is swallowed, seek immediate medical attention. - Swallowing a hearing aid can result in choking and can be harmful to your health.
-If a hearing aid is swallowed, seek immediate medical attention. - Keep hearing aids away from pets, children and people with cognitive, intellectual or mental health challenges. - A power hearing aid can produce very loud sound to compensate for a severe or profound hearing loss.
-There is therefore a risk of further impairing the remaining hearing. - Warning to hearing care professionals: Special care should be exercised in selecting and fitting hearing aids with a maximum sound pressure level that exceeds 132 dB SPL, measured in a 2 cc acoustic coupler in accordance with IEC 60318-5:2006.
-The remaining hearing may risk further impairment. - External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1, IEC 60065, EN/IEC 62368-1, or IEC 60950-1, as appropriate.
+- Consult a hearing care professional: - If you think there may be a foreign object in your ear canal - If you experience skin irritation - If excessive ear wax accumulates with the use of the hearing aid - Do not wear your hearing aids while being exposed to radiation.
+Some types of radiation, e.g. from MRI or CT scanners, can affect the settings in your hearing aids, causing malfunction and potentially damage to your hearing. - Other types of radiation, such as burglar alarms, room surveillance systems, mobile phones and radio equipment will not damage your hearing aids.
+They may, however, briefly affect the sound quality in your hearing aids and may create undesired sounds. - · Never use your hearing aids in places with explosive gases such as mines, oil fields or similar unless these areas are certified for hearing aid use.
+Using your hearing aids in places that are not certified for hearing aid use can be dangerous. - For safety reasons, use only the charger supplied by Beltone.
+(Rechargeable model). - .
+Do not attempt to dry your hearing aids in an oven, microwave oven or other heating equipment.
+This will cause them to melt and may cause burns to your skin.

+External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1, IEC 60065, EN/IEC 62368-1, or IEC 60950-1, as appropriate (wired connection, for example HI-PRO.
+SpeedLink).